Creator and Festival Director, Jude Higgins

 Debbi Voisey

-Debbi is currently seeking an agent and publisher for her novel, The Reset, which is written in short, flash-like chapters.
+Debbi’s novel The Reset which is written in short, flash-like chapters will be published by Bloodhound Books in 2025.
 She is also working on her next novel whilst running creative writing workshops, events, and courses on Zoom, and offering mentorships and guidance for people working on writing projects.
 She runs regular flash feedback sessions and flash writing workshops with Retreat West.